k21971/CrecelleHack/doc/variantfixes.md

 - Tools can become eroded.
 - All blades are considered poisonable.
 - All players recognize water.
+- Added ice as a material, which is used for icicles and for a new randomized wand appearance.
+It can both shatter and be melted, making it extremely delicate.

 ### New Objects
 - Bestiary